 Or use this foot bath and compress:

-If none of the above suggestions work for you, other essential oils for headaches you can try are:
+If none of the above suggestions work for you, Aromatherapy: A Complete Guide to the Healing Art also suggests these essential oils for headaches:

 Image source: 123RF.com